clash-lang/clash-lang.org/content/install/macos.md

 The following compiles a file `HelloWorld.hs` to VHDL:

 ```
-stack exec --package clash-ghc -- clash HelloWorld.hs --vhdl
+stack exec --resolver lts-19 --package clash-ghc -- clash HelloWorld.hs --vhdl
 ```

-### Option B. Setup a project
+### Option B. Setup a starter project
-To setup a new project, run:
+To setup a new project based on the provided starter projects, run:

 ```
 stack new my-clash-project clash-lang/simple
 ```

 This will create a new project called `my-clash-project` in a folder named the same.
 The folder will contain a `README.md` to get you up and running.
 Alternatively, you [can read it online](https://github.com/clash-lang/clash-starters/tree/main/simple#simple-starter-project).
 People familiar with the Haskell ecosystem might prefer to use Cabal instead.
-To do so, [download the starter project as a zip](https://raw.githubusercontent.com/clash-lang/clash-starters/main/simple.zip) and follow the instructions in `README.md`.
+To do so, [download the starter project as a zip](https://raw.githubusercontent.com/clash-lang/clash-starters/main/simple.zip) and follow the instructions in [`README.md`](https://github.com/clash-lang/clash-starters/tree/main/simple#simple-starter-project).